Terria-K/Bartizan/README.md

 Enemies other than bats and green slimes will come out of dark portals.

-# How to Patch your game
+## How to Patch your game

-## Mac

 1. Download the release for the version of TowerFall you wish to patch
-1. Make a copy of the TowerFall.app file and call it something like TowerFall-Mods.app or whatever you want (but keep the .app extension).
-1. Open a terminal window and navigate where you downloaded and extracted the patcher release.
-1. Run `./patch-tf <path to TowerFall-Mods.app>`
+1. Follow the instructions in the README

 # Original Readme